-The Rise Of Dye Sublimation In Fashion Printing
+The Rise Of Dye Sublimation In Fashion Printing & Custom Apparel

-Nowadays with the huge jump in quality of digital camera technology the reverse is true, with a minority of directors still using film but more because they are after the grainer, softer, lower definition look of film.
+Nowadays with the huge jump in quality of digital camera technology the reverse is true, with a minority of directors still using film but more because they are after the grainier, softer, lower definition look of film.

-The Introduction Of Dye Sublimation Printing On Fabric
+The Introduction Of Dye Sublimation Printing On Fabric – Custom Clothing Printing

 The introduction of the continuous flow dye sublimation printers capable of printing on rolls of fabric saw dye sublimation printing reach another level.
 Now it was possible to affordably and quickly create high definition, 100% lasting color, virtually wrinkle free fabrics in many weights and textures.

-If a new design turns out to be popular more fabric can be created almost immediately and items restocked within weeks.
+If a new design turns out to be popular, more fabric can be created almost immediately and items restocked within weeks.
 Need to tweak a design?
-Head back to the computer, make your changes then send us the revised concept and we are good to go.
+Head back to the computer, make your changes, then send us the revised concept and we are good to go.

 Fashion shows throughout the world are now adding digital printing categories to their shows.
 They were a huge hit at the 2015 New York Fashion week where digital imagery on polyester had a fashion category of its own with designers from around the world invited to show their in house designed fabrics and catwalk creations.